JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Switch entities for auto track, Flip setting, LED Indicator, Lens Distortion Correction and Privacy mode
 - Select entities for Automatic Alarm, Light Frequency, Motion Detection, Night Vision and Move to Preset
 - Number entity for Movement Angle
+- Media Source for browsing and playing recordings stored on camera
+- Sensor entity that reports monitor media sync status
 - And finally 2 tapo_control.\* services to control a camera

 Use these services in following service calls.